Skip to content

 We may not be qualified to give legal advice (or play lawyers on TV), but we’ve gathered some of the best SMS opt-in templates to steer you in the right direction.
 We also provide some use case-specific examples you can draw from.

-Here’s a no-nonsense look at compliant SMS opt-in examples so your campaigns can get approved and you can get back to texting customers quickly.
+Here’s a no-nonsense look at compliant SMS opt-in examples so your campaigns will be approved and you can get back to texting customers quickly.

 Key terms to know for SMS compliance